valora-inc/wallet/packages/mobile/README.md

 Follow instructions [here](https://github.com/celo-org/bootnode/blob/4bdd7e7ecb91db54dc2a307ec45887d73aa75394/engsetup/README.md)
 for logging in with Google credentials.

-Then run `yarn keys:decrypt` from the wallet repo root.
-You should see something like this: `Encrypted files decrypted`
+To test your GCP access, try running `yarn keys:decrypt` from the wallet repo root.
+You should see something like this: `Encrypted files decrypted`.
+(You will not need to run this command on an ongoing basis, since it is done automatically as part of the `postinstall` script.)

 ### iOS